PaddlePaddle/FastDeploy/README.md

 **⚡️FastDeploy** is an **accessible and efficient** deployment Development Toolkit.
 It covers 🔥**hot AI models** in the industry and provides 📦**out-of-the-box** deployment experience.
-It covers image classification, object detection, image segmentation, face detection, face recognition, human keypoint detection, OCR, semantic understanding and other tasks to meet developers‘ industrial deployment needs for **multi-scenario**, **multi-hardware**, **multi-platform** .
+It covers image classification, object detection, image segmentation, face detection, face recognition, human keypoint detection, OCR, semantic understanding and other tasks to meet developers‘ industrial deployment needs for **multi-scenario**, **multi-hardware** and **multi-platform** .

 | Potrait Segmentation                                                                                                                           | Image Matting                                                                                                                                  | Semantic Segmentation                                                                                                                            | Real-Time Matting                                                                                                                              |
 |:----------------------------------------------------------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------:|